ballerina-attic/ballerina-demo/README.md

 ## Ballerina

-Eventually from ballerina.io, for now from ballerinalang.org or some other internal location
+Get the latest download from [ballerina.io](http://ballerina.io)

-Currently tested on 0.970.0 rc1
+Currently tested on 0.970.0

 Add Ballerina **bin** folder to your $PATH